Idaho Payroll Tax Registration

 Register as a new business and request an Unemployment Insurance account online by selecting "New Applicant" under "Purpose of Registration."
 Once you complete the form, you will see the list of permits and accounts needed, which will be requested when you submit the form.

-Submit your Unemployment Insurance Number and contribution rate to your payroll provider in order to remit taxes properly.
+Submit your Unemployment Insurance Number and contribution rate (or reimbursable status as a nonprofit) to your payroll provider in order to file and remit taxes properly.

 Review your compliance risks, free.